 You won’t believe how delicious cantaloupe jam is!
 It’s simple to make and tastes like candy.
-It’s a great use for summer cantaloupe.
-Let me show you how I make my low sugar cantaloupe Jam!
+It’s a great use for summer cantaloupe and it’s definitely the best conversation starter!

 Low Sugar Cantaloupe Jam…

 My thought was that I’d use the cantaloupe for smoothies with whatever other fruit I had fresh or frozen during the winter until the next summer when new fresh cantaloupe would be harvested.
 Arrr… I have to admit that I am horrible at making smoothies.
 My kids love them but they somehow never fit in my day… It’s just so much easier for me to hand the fruit fresh to the kids and move on to the next kitchen activity.

 Anyway, the frozen cantaloupe was left in the freezer forgotten for months.
 I try to make it a rule that I use all of my preserved food within a year of freezing it.
 So before I started planting seeds indoors for the approaching growing season, I had to go through the contents of my freezer and clean it out.